SVPSahil303/techfin/README.md

 - **User-Friendly Interface:** A clean and user-friendly interface makes it easy to create, edit, and share dashboards effortlessly.

 ![image](https://github.com/SVPSahil303/techfin/assets/153804626/43042d2f-4a58-4c36-8f54-8cdfea35de7d)
-# FD Recurring Calculator
+# FD Calculator

 🔄 **Effortlessly Plan Your Fixed Deposits with the FD Recurring Calculator**

-The FD Recurring Calculator is a powerful tool designed to help you plan and visualize your savings with Fixed Deposits.
+The FD Calculator is a powerful tool designed to help you plan and visualize your savings with Fixed Deposits.
 Whether you're considering regular deposits or want to project your returns, this calculator simplifies the process, allowing you to make informed decisions about your financial future.

 ## Key Features